Airalo

 My heart's in the Highlands, wherever I go."

 Conjuring a perfect mix of powerful imagery and nostalgia which has endured and still resonates centuries later, Burns is a celebrated master for a reason.
+And thankfully, there is plenty more where that came from.

+To get back to the matter in hand, Burns' influence on Scottish culture is immeasurable.
 He gave voice to the common man, championed Scottish identity and inspired generations of poets and songwriters.

 His work also transcends borders, with 'Auld Lang Syne' sung worldwide to ring in the New Year.